-Managing multiple Workers projects with Lerna · Cloudflare Workers docs
+Managing multiple Workers projects with Lerna

 $ git clone https://github.com/cloudflare/worker-template.git

-This approach to managing your Workers projects can become incredibly powerful when you begin to share dependencies between the projects.
-Imagine that your codebase has a pre-defined set of API handlers that you want to re-use between our public and private APIs, in the packages
+This approach to managing your Workers projects can become incredibly powerful when you begin to share dependencies between projects.
+Imagine that your codebase has a pre-defined set of API handlers that you want to reuse between your public and private APIs, in the packages

 public-api and